the-draupnir-project/draupnir-documentation/docs/contributing/planning.md

 solution.
 If the plans that we turn concrete are smaller, the less risky the plan is and we give ourself more opportunity to learn.

+This implies that there is also a planning decay to existing plans.
+The older the plan, the more outdated the knowledge.
+And plans that are more detailed and concrete decay faster than more abstract plans.

 ## Overview

 Draupnir's planning system is layered: